bson/fat32/README.md

 If compiling with `-ffunction-sections` and `-fdata-sections`, then if linking with `-Wl,--gc-sections` the linker will omit all unused functions, so if you don't use truncate() for example you don't have to include the code for it.

+It only supports 8.3 short filenames (SFN).

+There is currently no locking and it's not MT-safe.

+Each volume should only be mounted in a single file system.